mjordan/islandora_workbench_docs/docs/fields.md

 !!! note
     Pargraphs are locked down from REST updates by default.
 To add new and update paragraph values you must enable the `paragraphs_type_permissions` submodule and ensure the Drupal user has sufficient privledges granted at `/admin/people/permissions/module/paragraphs_type_permissions`.

 Further configuration needed by updating the REST endpoints for paragraphs.
 Go to Configuration/Web Services/REST Resources (`/admin/config/services/rest`) and enable "Paragraph".
-The edit the settings for Paragraph to the following:
+Then edit the settings for Paragraph to the following:
+* Granularity = Method
 * GET
     * formats: jsonld, json
     * authentication: jwt_auth, basic_auth, cookie